 Assignments

-There are five major types of assignments you'll be asked to complete over the semester:
+There are six major types of assignments you'll be asked to complete over the semester:

 At this stage in your education, you need to practice presenting your work in as professional a manner as possible.
 This means that for homework, take home quizzes/tests/exams, and projects, your submitted work should be typed up.
 You may use any of the following methods (or their equivalent) to prepare your homework: Microsoft Word, RMarkdown, LaTeX, Google Docs, etc.